-The college was inaugurated on 11th July 1951 by Hon.
+Jamal Mohamed college was inaugurated on 11th July 1951 by Hon.
 Thiru.
 P.S.
-Kumarasamy Raja, the then Chief Minister of Madras with His Excellency, the Maharaja of Bhavanagar,the then Governor of Madras presiding over the function.
+Kumarasamy Raja, the then Chief Minister of Madras with His Excellency, the Maharaja of Bhavanagar, the then Governor of Madras presiding over the function, as an affiliated college to the University of Madras and then affiliated to Bharathidasan University, Tiruchirappalli, when it was formed in 1982.

 When the college was founded in 1951, the founding Management Committee of the college consisted of Janab N.M.
-Khajamian Rowther as the founder President (1951- 1954), Janab.
-M.J.Jamal Mohideen Sahib as the founder Secretary

-(1951-1966) and Janab N.M.K.
+Khajamian Rowther as the founder President (1951- 1954), Hajee.
+M.J.
+Jamal Mohideen Sahib as the founder Secretary (1951-1966) and Janab N.M.K.
 Abdul Samad Sahib (1951-1964) as the founder Treasurer.

-Haji.
+Hajee.
 Janab.
 M.J.
 Jamaludeen Sahib, who succeeded Janab M.J.
 Jamal Mohideen Sahib as Secretary and Correspondent from 1966, functioned till 1973.
-Haji Janab N.M.K.
+Hajee Janab N.M.K.
 Abdul Khader Sahib, served as Treasurer from 1964 to 1973.
-On the sad demise of Haji.M.J.Jamaludeen Sahib, Haji Janab N.M.K.Abdul Khader Sahib took over as Secretary and Correspondent in the year 1973 and served till 1988.
-Haji M.J.M.Abdul Gafoor Sahib took over as Treasurer in the year1973.
+On the saddemise of Hajee.M.J.
+Jamaludeen Sahib, Hajee.
+N.M.K.
+Abdul Khader Sahib took over as Secretary and Correspondent in the year 1973 and served till 1988.
+Hajee.

-Haji M.B.Abdullah Sahib, who served as the President from 1975 to 1989, also served as Secretary for one year from 1988 to 1989.
-Janab Haji.K.A.Khaleel Ahamed Sahib became the Treasurer in 1989 and served upto 2017.

-Janab.N.M.K.Abdul Khaliq Sahib was the President from 1989 to 1995.
-Janab M.J.Noordeen Sahib succeeded as the President from 1996 to 2014.
-Janab M.J.Jamal Mohamed Billal Sahib was included as a member in the Society of Jamal Mohamed College and also elected as President in 2014.
-Haji.
-Janab.
 M.J.M.
+Abdul Gafoor Sahib took over as Treasurer in the year 1973.

+Hajee M.B.
+Abdullah Sahib, who served as the President from 1975 to 1989, also served as Secretary for one year from 1988 to 1989.
+Janab Hajee.K.A.
+Khaleel Ahamed Sahib became the Treasurer in 1989 and served upto 2017.

+Janab.N.M.K.
+Abdul Khaliq Sahib was the President from 1989 to 1995.
+Janab M.J.
+Noordeen Sahib succeeded as the President from 1996 to 2014.
+Hajee.
+M.J.
+Jamal Mohamed Billal Sahib was included as a member in the Society of Jamal Mohamed College and also elected as President in 2014.
+Hajee.
+M.J.M.
 Abdul Gafoor Sahib, served as Treasurer from 1973 to 1989.
 He was elected as Secretary and Correspondent in 1989 and served till 2011 and relieved the office from the year 2011.

-Janab.A.K.Khaja Nazeemudeen Sahib, who has been serving as the member of the Management Committee from 1995 was elected to the post of Assistant Secretary in the year 2003 and was elected as Secretary & Correpondent in 2011.
+Hajee.A.K.Khaja Nazeemudeen Sahib, who has been serving as the member of the Management Committee from 1995 was elected to the post of Assistant Secretary in the year 2003 and was elected as Secretary & Correpondent in 2011.

-Haji.Janab.M.J.Jamal Mohamed Sahib was included as member of the Society of Jamal Mohamed College and also was elected as Assistant Secretary in 2011 and served upto 2017.
+Hajee.Janab.M.J.
+Jamal Mohamed Sahib was included as member of the Society of Jamal Mohamed College and also was elected as Assistant Secretary in 2011 and served upto 2017.
 He was also elected as the Treasurer in 2017.
-Dr. K. Abdus Samad was inducted as a member in the Society of Jamal Mohamed College and also elected as Assistant Secretary in 2017.